 1. RSI Divergence:

 The below screenshot shows a small support line that was formed on the chart before the above bearish engulfing pattern.
-This support line was broken by the candlestick #4.
-You might wonder whether the support line was a valid and reliable support line, and its breakout was valid and reliable enough to go short or not.
-RSI and then the candlestick #5 and #6 could answer this question.
+This support line was broken by candlestick #4.
+You might wonder whether the support line was valid and reliable, and its breakout was valid and reliable enough to go short or not.
+RSI and then candlestick #5 and #6 could answer this question.

-The below screenshot shows that when candlestick #4 closed below the support line, RSI was already way below the 50 level.
-Also, when the candlesticks #5 and #6 tried to retest the broken support line, RSI was still moving below the 50 level and was going down.
-Even when the price tried to retest the broken support line and the Bollinger Middle Band one more time after several days (candlestick #7), RSI was still below the 50 level.
+The screenshot below shows that when candlestick #4 closed below the support line, RSI was already way below the 50 level.
+Also, when candlesticks #5 and #6 tried to retest the broken support line, RSI was still moving below the 50 level and was going down.
+Even when the price tried to retest the broken support line and Bollinger Middle Band, one more time, after several days (candlestick #7), RSI was still below the 50 level.
 So the support breakout was confirmed by RSI, and looked like a reliable and valid breakout, specially when candlesticks #5 and #6 accurately and precisely retested the broken support line:

 I am going to show you a long trade setup now.

 Let’s get closer to see how the resistance was broken and retested, and how RSI confirmed the resistance breakout and the bullish movement that took the price up for 830 pips.
-Follow the candlesticks numbers on the below chart.
+Follow the candlesticks numbers on the chart below.

 While the price was retesting the broken resistance, RSI also retested its 50 level, and when candlestick #5 closed, RSI went up and never touched the 50 level anymore, which means it was the time for the price to go up strongly.

-This is how the RSI 50 level help us confirm our trade setups.
+This is how the RSI 50 level helps us confirm our trade setups.
 Try RSI(9) with your own trading system and see if it can confirm the trade setups or not.